ppebb/multtable/README.md

  21 |  21  42  63  84 105 126 147 168 189 210 231 252 273 294 315 336 357 378 399 420 441 462
  22 |  22  44  66  88 110 132 154 176 198 220 242 264 286 308 330 352 374 396 418 440 462 484
  ```
+ NOTE: It should not only output 22 rows/columns each time, it should actually respond to user input.